Asian stocks fall after Australia inflation accelerates

 Investors were waiting for U.S. economic growth data due out Thursday that might influence whether the Federal Reserve changes its timeline for reducing stimulus.

-General Motors Co., Ford Motor Co., Boeing Co. and Coca-Cola Cos. were due to report Wednesday.
-Apple Inc. and Amazon Inc. follow on Thursday.

-In energy markets, benchmark U.S. crude lost 58 cents to $84.07 per barrel in electronic trading on the New York Mercantile Exchange.
-The contract rose 89 cents on Tuesday to $84.65.
-Brent crude, the price basis for international oils, shed r4 cents to $85.21 per barrel in London.
-It closed 41 cents higher the previous session at $86.40.
+In energy markets, benchmark U.S. crude lost $1.20 to $83.45 per per barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the price basis for international oils, shed 90 cents to $84.75 per barrel in London.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.